ibm-cloud-docs/Cloudant/tutorials/create_service_cli.md

 ## Logging in to your {{site.data.keyword.cloud_notm}} account
 {: #logging-in-to-your-ibm-cloud-account}

-The following example describes the login process.
-If you are using a federated user ID, it is important that you switch to a one-time passcode (`ibmcloud login --sso`), or use an API key (`ibmcloud --apikey key or @key_file`) to authenticate.
-For more information about how to log in using the CLI, see [General CLI (ibmcloud) commands](https://cloud.ibm.com/docs/cli/reference/ibmcloud?topic=cloud-cli-ibmcloud_cli#ibmcloud_login){: new_window}{: external} under `ibmcloud login`.
+The following example describes how to log in.
+If you use a federated user ID, it's important that you switch to a one-time passcode (`ibmcloud login --sso`), or use an API key (`ibmcloud --apikey key or @key_file`) to authenticate.
+For more information about how to log in by using the CLI, see [General CLI (ibmcloud) commands](https://cloud.ibm.com/docs/cli/reference/ibmcloud?topic=cloud-cli-ibmcloud_cli#ibmcloud_login){: new_window}{: external} under `ibmcloud login`.

 1. Start the login process for your {{site.data.keyword.cloud_notm}} account by using the following command: